 (3) educational or research institutions engaged in data science

-We process and store personal data within the purposes of processing, and deleted it within a reasonable period after it is no longer needed.
+- We process and store personal data within the purposes of processing, and delete such data within a reasonable period of time after it is no longer needed.

 (2) the United States of America